smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 ## Motivation

-Currently there are numerous VSC parameters may be provided by HMI through SDL to Mobile application.
+Currently there are numerous VSC parameters which may be provided by the HMI through SDL Core to Mobile applications.
-These may also include the ones described in [Pixel density and Scale](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0179-pixel-density-and-scale.md) proposal.
+These may also include the parameters described in the [Pixel density and Scale](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0179-pixel-density-and-scale.md) proposal.
-These parameters may be used by Projection or Navigation mobile application to properly adjust video streaming data.
+These parameters may be used by projection or navigation mobile applications to properly adjust video streaming data.
-Unfortunately, once these parameters defined during HMI initialization process, they can't be updated until the next ignition cycle.
+Unfortunately, once these parameters are defined during the HMI initialization process, they can't be updated until the next ignition cycle.

-This won't allow to implement use cases related to dynamic resolution switching, such as:
+This prevents the implementation of use cases related to dynamic resolution switching, such as:
  - Picture-in-Picture
  - Preview
  - Split screen
  - Collapsed view

-The idea of the proposal is to add such possibility into SDL ecosystem.
-Also offered solution would allow to adjust size of UI elements depends on a current screen mode.
+The idea of the proposal is to add such possibilities into the SDL ecosystem.
+The offered solution also allows adjusting the size of UI elements depending on a current screen mode.

 ## Proposed solution